Active learning for data streams: a survey: Online active learning approaches

-where $c_b$ and $c_{sb}$ are the classes with the highest posterior probabilities.
-This approach is also referred to as best-versus-second-best margin and, as highlighted by \cite{Joshi2009}, is a good indicator of uncertainty when a large number of classes are present in the data.
-It should be noted that the sampling strategy introduced by \cite{Qin2021} is not suited for stream-based single-pass active learning as it requires computing similarity and uncertainty measures for all the unlabeled observations in the data batch.
 Another approach to deal with class imbalance in active learning was proposed by \cite{Ferdowsi2013}, who used linear SVMs and a sampling strategy that switches between multiple instance selection criteria online.
 This approach, however, is limited to a pool-based setting and requires predicting an unsupervised evaluation score for all available unlabeled instances.
 The impact of the last queried observations on the scores associated with the unlabeled data points is evaluated, and a greedy approach is used to decide which instance selection criterion to trust.
 SVMs have also been used by \cite{Ghassemi2016}, who proposed a differentially private approach to online active learning.
 The privacy concerns are tackled both during the instance selection and the training phase, by randomizing the strategy introduced by \cite{Tong2002}.
 The informativeness of a data point $\mathbf{x}_t$ is measured by its closeness to the current hyperplane $\mathbf{w}_t$ as in

 where the distance function $d\left(\mathbf{x}_t, \mathbf{w}_t\right)$ is defined as

 In the traditional framework, the label $y_t$ is queried if we have $c(t)>\Gamma$, where $\Gamma$ is a pre-defined threshold.
 It should be noted that $c(t)>\Gamma$ is equivalent to $d\left(\mathbf{x}_t, \mathbf{w}_t\right) \leq \log 1 / \Gamma$, which means that the observation $\mathbf{x}_t$ is in a sampling region of width $2 \log 1 / \Gamma$ around $\mathbf{w}_t$.
 However, to avoid a deterministic decision process on the labeling and ensure privacy, some randomness needs to be introduced.
 This can be done in two ways.
 First, the labeling decision can be modeled as a Bernoulli random variable of parameter $p$ if $c(t)<\Gamma$ or $(1-p)$ if $c(t) \geq \Gamma$, where $p<1/2$.
 Another approach is based on the exponential mechanism introduced by \cite{McSherry2007}.
 According to this strategy, the algorithm sets a constant probability of labeling data points within a sampling region defined by $\alpha$, and a decaying probability for points outside of it.
 The selection strategy is represented by a Bernoulli of parameter